Murdered boy was known to Oranga Tamariki

 It comes after Children's Minister Kelvin Davis told media at Parliament on Tuesday that Malachi had some involvement with Oranga Tamariki.

-But the extent to which the ministry or the courts had involvement with Malachi and his care arrangements is still unclear, with blanket non-publication orders covering a significant portion of the case.
+But the extent to which the ministry had involvement with Malachi and his care arrangements is still unclear, with blanket non-publication orders covering a significant portion of the case.

 Malachi was living in Te Puna, on the outskirts of Tauranga, when he suffered months of violent abuse at the hands of Michaela Barriball - the woman entrusted to care for him.